Rhys Webb feels the pain of the win that got away

 England made it 16 victories on the bounce, putting them three short of overtaking New Zealand’s world-record figure, as wing Elliot Daly’s 75th-minute try broke Welsh hearts.

-It proved a spectacular finale to a stunning RBS 6 Nations encounter in Cardiff, yet Wales could only reflect on one that got away, their title hopes dealt a severe blow.
+It proved a spectacular finale to a stunning Six Nations encounter in Cardiff, yet Wales could only reflect on one that got away, their title hopes dealt a severe blow.

 “We know that we need to play for the full 80 minutes.
 We’ve talked about that before.